mokadi-suryaprasad/mastering-gke/Day_05/Kubernetes_Services.md

 # 🌐 Day_05 — Kubernetes Services

-In this lesson, we will focus on **three important aspects of Kubernetes Services**:
+In this Day_05, we will focus on **three important aspects of Kubernetes Services**:

 1️⃣ **Load Balancing** — distribute traffic across multiple Pod replicas to ensure high availability.